Terrace House: Critical reception

 Terrace House's studio commentators have been cited as a highlight of the show and for setting it apart from other reality TV series.
 Reviewers also note how they provide international viewers with context on Japanese cultural nuances.
 Lindsey Weber of Elle wrote that "by watching 'with' you and reacting alongside, the gang amplifies the awkward, funny, and (their description, not mine) utterly Japanese moments" and proves that every reality show should have a panel of commentators.
 The Ringer's Nicole Bae noted that the commentators also "provide a level of consistency to anchor the show.
 For a series as staid as Terrace House, the hosts offer a dose of wit to keep the proceedings lively."

 The show was described by Clio Chang in Esquire as "the perfect show to watch with your mum" due to its PG approach to dating.
 Chang comments the shows tensions ultimately revolve around small differences in each character’s personality and morals, which makes Terrace House "just the right level of drama to dissect with your mother after dinner."

 On the success of Terrace House's seemingly drama free approach to reality TV, Dr Griseldis Kirsch, senior lecturer in contemporary Japanese culture at the School of Oriental and African Studies commented "I think one reason why the show might be so appealing is that we're able to relate more to the people in the show.
 You're able to imagine yourself in their shoes."

 Judy Berman of Time listed Terrace House: Opening New Doors at number six on a list of the best TV shows of 2018.

 Ratings

 During the initial run of Boys × Girls Next Door on Fuji Television audience share increased from an average of 5.5% at the start of the series to 6.9% at the end.
 Episode 74 had the highest viewing figures with an audience share of 9.1%.
-While Netflix doesn’t publicly release its viewer data, Netflix Japan content manager Kaata Sakamoto told Buzzfeed News the show had exceeded their expectations in terms of international viewership.
+While Netflix does not publicly release its viewer data, Netflix Japan content manager Kaata Sakamoto told Buzzfeed News the show had exceeded their expectations in terms of international viewership.